 Here’s how you can get the ISBN in India:

 Who needs the ISBN:

 An ISBN is not an absolute necessity for publishing a book.
 However, if you want to sell your physical book on retail channels, then you do need this number.
-Also, many ebook self publishing services like KDP, Smashwords and Draft 2 Digital automatically allocate the ISBN or similar number to ebooks.
+Also, many ebook self-publishing services like KDP, Smashwords and Draft 2 Digital automatically allocate the ISBN or similar number to ebooks.
 You can use your own ISBN, but you don’t need to.
 You can just keep the automatically allocated number.

 However, some services (mostly for print books) don’t allocate the automatic identification number.
 For books published through these services (like pothi.com), you’ll need to get the ISBN if you want to sell your print book to other retailers.
-Also remember that you need a separate ISBN number for every edition or format of the book.
+Also, remember that you need a separate ISBN number for every edition or format of the book.
 You can’t use a print book ISBN with your ebooks.

 Before you apply for the ISBN:

-When you apply for ISBN, you are asked to upload the book’s cover and give information about book’s page count and price.
+When you apply for ISBN, you are asked to upload the book’s cover and give information about the book’s page count and price.
 You also need to upload a Title Verso page (explained later in the post) and scanned images of identity proof like the Aadhaar card.
 So you need all that ready before you apply for ISBN.